 Ingredients

-2 cups dark chocolate m&ms
+2 cups dark chocolate m&ms1/2 teaspoon salt

 2 teaspoons hot water